Rose Hill boy hit by car celebrates birthday, milestones at Madonna Rehabilitation Hospital

 Rupp was transported to Wesley Medical Center where it was determined he’d suffered four separate brain injuries.
 Preparing his family for the worst, it was said there was the possibility he would never walk, talk or have the same personality.

-He was placed in a medically-induced coma, which he remained in while being moved to Madonna in Lincoln, Neb.
+He was placed in a medically-induced coma, which he remained in while being moved to Madonna in Lincoln, Nebraska.

 On July 4, his mother, Kristina Ayesh, reports he began really talking.